Visnalize/.com/src/win7simu/faq.md

 ### I have forgotten my password.
 How to recover it?

-Unfortunately, your account is gone if you forget the password, there is no way to recover it.
+Unfortunately, account recovery is not supported at the moment.
+Please create a new account if you have forgotten your password.

 ### How do I open the desktop menu?

-To open the desktop menu or any context menu, simply hold your finger for a second.
+To open the desktop menu or any context menu, simply hold your finger for a second ([video tutorial](https://www.youtube.com/shorts/Vas3wRcqWZg)).

 ### How do I bring programs/apps to desktop?